Nuclear propulsion

-Nuclear propulsion includes a wide variety of propulsion methods that use some form of nuclear reaction as their primary power source.
 The idea of using nuclear material for propulsion dates back to the beginning of the 20th century.
 In 1903 it was hypothesized that radioactive material, radium, might be a suitable fuel for engines to propel cars, planes, and boats.
 H. G. Wells picked up this idea in his 1914 fiction work The World Set Free.

 Surface ships, submarines, and torpedoes

 Nuclear-powered vessels are mainly military submarines, and aircraft carriers.
 Russia is the only country that currently has nuclear-powered civilian surface ships, mainly icebreakers.
 The US Navy currently (as of 2022) has 11 aircraft carriers and 70 submarines in service, that are all powered by nuclear reactors.
 For more detailed articles see: